monkbai/wasm-testing/README.md

 --->
 ![ditwo-logo](doc/ditwo.png)

-Artifact for our draft "Exploring Missed Optimizations in WebAssembly Optimizers".
+Artifact for ISSTA'23 paper "Exploring Missed Optimizations in WebAssembly Optimizers".

 We aim to present the first systematic and in-depth understanding of the status quo of WebAssembly(wasm) optimizations with **Ditwo**, a